iamshm/Linux-Unix-Commands/Commands.md

   - ```tar -C /myfolder -zxvf yourfile.tar.gz```
   - ```tar -C /myfolder -xvf yourfile.tar```

+## Creating users on linux

+The following commands are used to create users on linux.
+One method allows you to create a user at a time while another allows you to create users in bulk

+* Single User
+  - The following command creates a new user account without any additional actions
+  - ```useradd joe```
+  - The following command creates a new user account and creates a home directory for that user based on the contents of /etc/skel
+  - ```useradd -m joe```
+  - This command will create the user with the home directory you specify
+  - ```useradd -d /path/to/home/dir joe```
+* Multiple Users
+  - The following command creates users based on a `:` delimited list of values.
+Each user is separated by a new line
+  - The user is defined as follows `username:encrypted-password:uid:gid:home-dir:shell`
+  - Only the first two fields are required for user creation and the password must be encrypted using the below command
+  - ```mkpasswd --method=SHA-512```
+  - You can leave the user without a password by placing an `x` in place of the encrypted password.
+  - Once you set up your file create your users by typing
+  - ```newusers the-file```

+## Modifying users on linux
+- ```usermod -L username``` - If you want to lockout a user
+- ```usermod -U username``` - If you need to unlock a users account locked with the above command
+- ```passwd username``` - If you need to change a users password
+- ```usermod -d /path/to/dir username``` - If you need to change a users home directory
+- ```usermod -s /path/to/shell username``` - If you need to change a users shell

+## Deleting a user on linux
+- `userdel username` - Deletes user
+- `userdel -r username` - Deletes user and their home directory and mail spool file

 ## Basic Commands

   ### `htop`

   - The `htop` command is used get information about the system such as CPU usage, RAM usage, Swap usage etc. It also give information regarding the uptime, average load and currently running tasks.
   - To use this utility, simply type `htop` and press enter.

   Syntax:

   ```
   $ htop
   ```

   ### `wget`

   - The `wget` command is one of the simplist commands in linux.
 It allows the user to fetch internet resources without having to open a browser.
   - ***Basic Use:***

   Syntax:

   ```
   $ wget url
   ```

   Example:

   - Suppose we want to download a cat photo stored on say `https://example.com/cat.png'.
 To do so, we'll use the following command.
   ```
   $ wget https://example.com/cat.png